dbohdan/csv2html/README.md

 ## Use examples

-The following command reads the data in `test/test.csv` and writes an HTML table that corresponds to the data to `test.html`:
+This command reads data from `test/test.csv` and writes an HTML table to `test.html`:

 ```sh
 csv2html -o test.html tests/test.csv
 ```

 The following command takes semicolon-delimited data from `pub.csv`, starting with row 267.
-The first column of the table is replaced with the row number starting at 1 (except in the header row, which is untouched).
+It replaces the first column of the table with the row number starting at 1 (except in the header row, which is not changed).
 The output is redirected to the file `pub.html`.

 ```sh